bgonzalezbustamante/chilean-ministers/README.md

 - González-Bustamante, B., & Olivares, A. (2016).
 Cambios de gabinete y supervivencia de los ministros en Chile durante los gobiernos de la Concertación (1990-2010). *Colombia Internacional*, 87, 81-108.
 DOI: [10.7440/colombiaint87.2016.04](https://doi.org/10.7440/colombiaint87.2016.04)

-Download the BibTeX file [here](refs/BIB-Ministers.bib), which includes the biographical data of this repository.
+Download the BibTeX file [here](refs/BIB-Ministers.bib), which includes the bibliographical data of this repository.

 ## Metadata and Preservation

-This data is stored with version control on a GitHub repository.
+This data set is stored with version control on a GitHub repository.
 Furthermore, a Digital Object Identifier is provided by Zenodo.
 The structure of the repository is detailed below.

 ``` r
 chilean-ministers